-Globally, agriculture remains the mainstay of economic activity and a key issue for sustainable livelihoods.
-In Zimbabwe, the majority of the population lives in rural areas where livelihoods are hinged on agriculture.
 Climate change poses a significant threat to smallholder farmers and it threatens to undermine community progress towards poverty alleviation, food security and sustainable development.
 Smallholder farmers are highly vulnerable to climate change because most depend on rain-fed agriculture, cultivate marginal areas and lack access to information and financial support that could help them invest in more climate-resilient agriculture.
-While smallholder farmers in these semi-arid regions grow both small grains and maize crops, the adoption of improved small grain seed remains low despite the perennial meagre returns that are realised from the preferred maize crops.
-Regardless of evidence supporting our argument, high levels of vulnerability to smallholder, small grain farmers in some regions are of great concern.
-The need to graduate smallholder small grain farmers from vulnerability to resilience through climate variability coping mechanisms against shocks and stresses cannot be overemphasised.
-The objectives of the study were to: 1. identify the climatic adaptation strategies used by smallholder, small grain farmers in the drought prone areas of Zimbabwe.
-2. determine the levels of smallholder, small grain farmers' vulnerability and resilience to food insecurity in the drought prone areas of Zimbabwe.3. recommend policies for reducing smallholder small grain farmers' vulnerability by enhancing resilience to climate change risks.
-A mixed method approach was used to collect data from 281 respondents.
-Factor analysis and Agricultural drought index (ADRI) were used to quantify farmer vulnerability and resilience.
 Understanding the impacts of climate change on smallholder farmers and developing appropriate adaptation strategies are critical, where small-scale agriculture is central to economic development, food security and resilience.
-In this paper, we argue that small grain production takes away the guess work by providing a better strategy to hedge against climate change shocks and stresses in semi-arid regions.
-By gaining more resilience or reducing vulnerability, this will increase smallholder farmers' capacity to adapt to climate change impacts and thus improve livelihood strategies by increasing food and nutrition security.
+Globally, agriculture remains the mainstay of economic activity and a key issue for sustainable livelihoods.
+In Zimbabwe, the majority of the population lives in rural areas where livelihoods are hinged on agriculture.
+Regardless of evidence supporting our argument, high levels of vulnerability to smallholder small grain farmers from vulnerability to resilience through climate variability coping mechanisms against shocks and stresses cannot be overemphasised.
+In this paper we argue that small grain production takes away the guess work by providing a better strategy to hedge against climate change shocks and stresses in semi-arid regions.
+By gaining more resilience or reducing vulnerability, this will increase smallholder farmer's capacity to adapt to climate change impacts and thus improve livelihood strategies by increasing food and nutrition security.

-1.1 Background and conceptual basis
+1.1 BACKGROUND

-All nations of the world have committed themselves to surmounting the twin challenges of poverty and hunger through comprehensive and sustainable ways (United Nations, 2015).
-A report by the United Nations warned that the world was faced with multiple and complex climatic change-induced challenges in the 21st century and beyond (FAO, 2016).
+All nations of the world have committed themselves to surmount the twin challenges of poverty and hunger through comprehensive and sustainable ways (United Nations, 2015).
+A report by the United Nations warned that the world was faced with multiple and complex climatic change induced challenges in the 21st century and beyond (FAO, 2016).
 Food insecurity in the face of a growing population was one of the world's colossal challenges that required evidence-based solutions.
 Food security is a priority issue among the 17 Sustainable Development Goals (SDGs) that are integrated but adaptable to the specific needs of each nation.